FAQ'S - Frequently Asked Questions

 What are the prerequisites to be able to take part in the Anwärter (Level 1 + 2) course?

-How can I prepare for the training?
+How can I prepare for the education?

-In order to get well prepared for the training, there is the possibility to attend a preparatory course with our partner "Ski Instructor Academy (SIA)".
+In order to get well prepared for the education, there is the possibility to attend a preparatory course with our partner "Ski Instructor Academy (SIA)".
 This training provides comprehensive preparation for the courses both in theory and practical.
 More information at: https://siaaustria.com.

 What is included in the price?